Serving resources from Jenkins

 If you are using a wildcard DNS entry, you can skip this step.

-2. In operations center, browse to Manage Jenkins Configure Controller Provisioning.
+2. In the operations center, browse to Manage Jenkins Configure Controller Provisioning.

 3. In the Resource host field, enter the domain you want to configure as the resource host.

-4. Click Save, and then restart any existing managed controllers that use this endpoint for the change to take effect.
+4. Select Save, and then restart any existing managed controllers that use this endpoint for the change to take effect.

 The resource host configuration is applied to any of the managed controllers using this provisioning endpoint, resulting in the following: